operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 <iframe src="https://vine.co/v/hFHPMue5lgd/embed/simple" width="300" height="300" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>

 To associate the Spark Core with your account (also known as 'claiming the core') , we will use the `spark-cli` module.
-Next, we will give the Spark Core our local WiFi credientials so it can connect to the WiFi network.
+Next, we will give the Spark Core our local WiFi credentials so it can connect to the WiFi network.

 ```shell
 $ npm install -g spark-cli